ejhedman/checklist-app/public/docs/userGuide.md

 ---

-## Feature Tracking
+## Target Management

-### Adding Features to Releases

-1. **Access Release Details**
-   - Click on a release card to open details
+### What are Targets?

+Targets represent deployment environments or destinations for your releases (e.g., Production, Staging, Development).

+### Creating a Target

+1. **Navigate to Targets**
-   - Navigate to the "Features" tab
+   - Click "Targets" in the sidebar

-2. **Add Feature**
-   - Click "Add Feature"
+   - Click "Add Target"

-   - Fill in feature details:
+2. **Fill Target Information**
+   - **Short Name**: Brief identifier (e.g., "prod", "staging")
-     - **Name**: Feature name
+   - **Name**: Full target name (e.g., "Production Environment")
-     - **JIRA Ticket**: Associated JIRA ticket number
-     - **Description**: Detailed description
-     - **DRI**: Directly Responsible Individual
-     - **Platform Feature**: Check if this is a platform-level feature
+   - **Is Live**: Check if this is a live/production environment

-3. **Save Feature**
-   - Review information
-   - Click "Add Feature"
+   - Click "Create Target"

-### Managing Features
+### Managing Targets

-1. **Mark Feature Ready**
-   - Find the feature in the list
-   - Click the checkbox to mark as ready
-   - Only the DRI can mark features as ready

-2. **Edit Feature**
+1. **Edit Target**
-   - Click the edit icon on a feature
+   - Click the edit icon on a target card
-   - Update details
+   - Modify target details
    - Save changes

-3. **Remove Feature**
+2. **Delete Target**
-   - Click the delete icon on a feature
+   - Click the delete icon on a target card
    - Confirm deletion

-### Feature Status
+### Target Assignment

-Features have two states:
+When creating or editing releases, you can assign multiple targets:
+- Select from available targets in your organization
+- Targets help track which environments the release will be deployed to
-- **Not Ready** (default): Feature is still in development
+- This information is stored in the release's targets array
-- **Ready**: Feature is complete and ready for release

 ---

-## Readiness Monitoring

-### Individual Readiness

-1. **Mark Personal Readiness**
-   - Navigate to a release's "Team Readiness" tab
-   - Find your name in the team list
-   - Click the checkbox to mark yourself as ready

-2. **Update Readiness Status**
-   - You can toggle your readiness status at any time
-   - Changes are immediately reflected in release calculations

-### Team Readiness

-The app automatically calculates team readiness based on:
-- All team members marked as ready
-- All assigned features marked as ready

-### Release Readiness

-A release becomes "Ready" when:
-- All assigned teams have all members marked as ready
-- All features are marked as ready

-### Readiness Dashboard

-The readiness tab shows:
-- List of all team members
-- Individual readiness status
-- Team readiness percentage
-- Overall release readiness
+## Member Management

+### What are Members?

+Members are users within your organization who can participate in releases and teams.

+### Managing Members

+1. **Navigate to Members**
+   - Click "Members" in the sidebar
+   - View all members in your organization

+2. **Add Member**
+   - Click "Add Member"
+   - Search for users by email
+   - Assign appropriate role and tenant
+   - Click "Add Member"

+3. **Edit Member**
+   - Click the edit icon on a member card
+   - Update member information
+   - Save changes

+4. **Update Password**
+   - Click the password icon on a member card
+   - Enter new password
+   - Confirm the change

+### Member Roles

+Within your organization, members can have different roles:
+- **Admin**: Full access within the organization
+- **Release Manager**: Can manage releases and teams
+- **Member**: Standard team member access

+---

+## Release Notes

+### What are Release Notes?

+Release Notes provide documentation for each release, including features, changes, and deployment information.

+### Creating Release Notes

+1. **Navigate to Release Notes**
+   - Click "Release Notes" in the sidebar
+   - Click "Create Release Note"

+2. **Fill Release Note Details**
+   - **Title**: Release note title
+   - **Release**: Select the associated release
+   - **Content**: Detailed release notes content
+   - **Summary**: Brief summary of the release
+   - Click "Create Release Note"

+### Managing Release Notes

+1. **Edit Release Notes**
+   - Click the edit icon on a release note
+   - Update content and details
+   - Save changes

+2. **View Release Notes**
+   - Click on a release note to view full details
+   - Release notes are publicly accessible

+### Release Notes Best Practices

+1. **Clear Structure**
+   - Use consistent formatting
+   - Include feature descriptions
+   - List breaking changes
+   - Provide migration instructions if needed

+2. **Timely Publication**
+   - Publish release notes before deployment
+   - Update notes after deployment if needed
+   - Keep notes current with release changes

 ---